 I added JSDoc to every method in the application even if the method already had a declarative name.

 Reading recommendation: Don’t comment your code!

 This was probably my biggest mistake: I used the window object for global state and stored dozens of properties there.
-A summary of possible problem using the window object for global state:
+A summary of possible problems using the window object for the global state:

 - anyone can change the state at any time (it is mutable)